enyineer/twitch-api-proxy/README.md

 Make sure to follow the [Conventional Commits Format](https://www.conventionalcommits.org/en/v1.0.0/) when committing.

 This Workspaces recommends installing [Conventional Commits Add-On for VS-Code](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).
 After installation use CMD+Shift+P / Ctrl+Shift+P and run `Conventional Commits`.
-Normal commits will not be accepted.
+Normal commits will not be accepted and Releasing will fail if no Conventional Commit was used.

 ## Install